Manage organization and team resources in Postman

 1. Enter an external package using the following syntax:

-2. Select Add Package to add the external package to the list of allowed packages.
-You can also select Return or Enter to add the external package.
+2. Click Add Package to add the external package to the list of allowed packages.
+You can also press the Return or Enter key to add the external package.

-To remove an external package from the list of allowed packages, hover over the package and select Close icon Remove.
+To remove an external package from the list of allowed packages, hover over the package and click Close icon Remove.

 Allow selected external packages in your team